vk-cs/terraform-provider-vkcs/docs/resources/vkcs_lb_monitor.md

 	changing the member's status to INACTIVE.
 Must be a number between 1 and 10.

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to obtain the Loadbalancer client.
-	A Networking client is needed to create an .
 	If omitted, the	`region` argument of the provider is used.
 Changing this creates a new monitor.

 * `name` - (Optional) The Name of the Monitor.

 * `max_retries_down` - (Optional) Number of permissible ping failures befor changing the member's status to ERROR.
-Must be a number between 1 and 10 (supported only in Octavia).
+Must be a number between 1 and 10.
 	Changing this updates the max_retries_down of the existing monitor.

 * `url_path` - (Optional) Required for HTTP(S) types.
 URI path that will be